lostkamp/covid19_cases_vaccinations/README.md

 level)
 - Checking that new versions of the datasets are published daily and that older versions are also accessible
+- Getting population data on district level so that the cases and vaccinations can be normalized by population
 #### Designing the pipeline
 - Choosing Airflow for orchestration
 - Some testing with an RDS Postgres database first